-This is not the whole picture either, because from 1757 the British East Indian company won control of Bengal, the centre of Indian textile manufacturing.
+This is not the whole picture either, because from 1757 the British East India Company (EIC) won control of Bengal, the centre of Indian textile manufacturing.

-The Indian states could not impose retaliatory tariffs on British goods in the early 19th century in response to British protectionism, because they were effectively ruled by Britain through the East Indian Company.
+The Indian states could not impose retaliatory tariffs on British goods in the early 19th century in response to British protectionism, because they were effectively ruled by Britain through the East India Company.

 After the successful decades of tariff protection and shelter from competition, British goods succeeded in global markets at the expense of India’s exports.
 Bengal and the textile manufacturers were ruined and the resultant de-industrialization impoverished the previously prosperous towns.

 Contemporary 19th-century British advocates of free trade actually noticed this state of affairs and criticised it.
 Robert Montgomery Martin was a historian of Irish descent and wrote about twenty-six books on history and the British empire (including a History of the British Colonies).
 In 1844 he was Treasurer of Hong Kong.
 He appears to have been a typical liberal and free trader.
 I quote from the Oxford Dictionary of National Biography: